q1248807225/marketing/README.md

 ## Backend

 The backend exposes REST endpoints to start activities and handle user tasks.
+It provides two example BPMN processes:

-A simple BPMN process (`marketing.bpmn20.xml`) issues a coupon after a user interaction.
+- `marketing.bpmn20.xml` – a minimal flow issuing a coupon after user interaction.
+- `lottery.bpmn20.xml` – a lottery flow where a participant may win a coupon.

 To build the backend: